Symptoms of Endocarditis

 - Achy joints

-Endocarditis can lead to other problems in the body, too, mainly in the heart.
+Endocarditis can lead to other problems in the body.
 It can damage heart valves and cause heart failure.

 The doctor will ask for details about any symptoms your child has, their health history and your family health history.